emurrug/VideoGameBaby/README.md

 https://cornell-baby-lab.itch.io/

 This link can be used to see what the game looks like in practice or to run test subjects.
-As of 10.22.20, the game hosted at this link is still under construction
+As of 01.18.2021, the game hosted at this link is released (~40 subjects have been run so far), but a patches are still coming out

 #### **Complete Packaged Game File (must be opened in Unity)**
 In this folder, there is a single Unity package file of the most recent game version in development.